xor-function/Black-Hole/README.md

 And by give I mean hand it to them, DONT email.

 ## Installing
-The install process will get lighttpd through apt and configure it then place the cgi in the correct location.
+The install process will get lighttpd and tor through apt and configure them.
+It wiil also will place the cgi in the correct location, so dont wory about that.

 You will also be prompted to input the authentication passphrase.
+The .onion hostname will be shown upon completion.

 Run as root